Al Hirschfeld

-Albert Hirschfeld (June 21, 1903 – January 20, 2003) was an American caricaturist best known for his black and white portraits of celebrities and Broadway stars.
+Albert Hirschfeld (June 21, 1903 – January 20, 2003) was an American caricaturist best known for his black-and-white portraits of celebrities and Broadway stars.

 Early life and career

 Al Hirschfeld was born in 1903 in a two-story duplex apartment at 1313 Carr Street in St. Louis, Missouri.
-His father, Isaac, was a German Jewish traveling salesman, while his mother Rebecca was from a family of Orthodox Russian Jews; his maternal grandparents refused to eat in his parents' non-kosher home.
-Hirschfeld described how the family would not permit bread in the house during Passover, and during this time the family would eat matzah and ham sandwiches.
+His father, Isaac, was a German-Jewish traveling salesman, while his mother, Rebecca, was from a family of Orthodox Russian Jews.
+His maternal grandparents refused to eat in his parents' non-kosher home.
+He talked about how the family would not permit bread in the house during Passover; during that time the family ate matzah and ham sandwiches.

-He moved with his family to New York City in 1915, where he received art training at the Art Students League and the National Academy of Design.

-In 1924, Hirschfeld traveled to Paris and London, where he studied painting, drawing and sculpture.
-When he returned to the United States, a friend, fabled Broadway press agent Richard Maney, showed one of Hirschfeld's drawings to an editor at the New York Herald Tribune, which got Hirschfeld commissions for that newspaper before he moved to The New York Times.
+He moved with his family to New York City in 1915, where he received art training at the Art Students League in Midtown Manhattan and the National Academy of Design in Carnegie Hill, Manhattan.
+In 1924, Hirschfeld traveled to Paris and London, where he studied painting, drawing, and sculpture.
+When he returned to the United States, a friend, fabled Broadway press agent Richard Maney, showed one of Hirschfeld's drawings to an editor at the New York Herald Tribune, which got Hirschfeld commissions for the newspaper before he moved to The New York Times.

 Hirschfeld's style was unique, and he was considered to be one of the most important figures in contemporary drawing and caricature, having influenced countless artists, illustrators, and cartoonists.
 His caricatures were regularly drawings of pure line in black ink, for which he used a genuine crow quill.

-Readers of The New York Times and other newspapers prior to the time they printed in color will be most familiar with the Hirschfeld drawings that are black ink on white illustration board.
+Readers of The New York Times, and other newspapers prior to widespread color print, will be most familiar with the Hirschfeld drawings that are black ink on white illustration board.
 However, there is a whole body of Hirschfeld's work in color.
-Hirschfeld's full-color paintings were commissioned by many magazines, often as the cover.
-Examples are TV Guide, Life Magazine, American Mercury, Look Magazine, The New York Times Magazine, The New Masses, and Seventeen Magazine.
-He also illustrated many books in color, most notably among them Harlem As Seen By Hirschfeld, with text by William Saroyan.
+His full-color paintings were commissioned by many magazines, often as the cover.
+Examples are found in TV Guide, Life, The American Mercury, Look, The New York Times Magazine, the New Masses, and Seventeen.
+He also illustrated many books in color, most notably among them Harlem as Seen by Hirschfeld, with text by William Saroyan.

-He was commissioned by CBS to illustrate a preview magazine featuring the network's new TV programming in fall 1963.
-One of the programs was Candid Camera, and Hirschfeld's caricature of the show's host Allen Funt outraged Funt so much he threatened to leave the network if the magazine were issued.
+CBS commissioned him to illustrate a preview magazine featuring the network's new television programming in fall 1963.
+One of the programs was Candid Camera, and Hirschfeld's caricature of the show's host Allen Funt outraged Funt so much he threatened to leave the network if the magazine was published.
 Hirschfeld prepared a slightly different likeness, perhaps more flattering, but he and the network pointed out to Funt that the artwork prepared for newspapers and some other print media had been long in preparation and it was too late to withdraw it.
 Funt relented but insisted that what could be changed would have to be.
 Newsweek ran a squib on the controversy.